lzwjava/lzwjava.github.io/original/2025-07-17-bad-engineer-en.md

 - Worries about performance, yet resorts to cheating or cutting corners instead of improving.

-- Even after one or two years, fails to catch up—because they don’t listen or read carefully.

 - A bad engineer isn’t just costly in terms of salary—they waste time and force capable engineers to clean up their mess.